ivaaane/stardew-toki-pona/README.md

-# Stardew Valley toki pona translation
+# Stardew Valley translation into toki pona

 ![](assets/button.png)

-This is a fan-made translation of Stardew Valley to toki pona.
-Still in very early development!
+This is a fan-made translation mod of Stardew Valley to toki pona.
+It is still in very early development!

 ## Contributing

-The projectis free for any tokiponists to help!

-* Of course, you are required to have familiarity speaking toki pona.

-* All the translations are directly written in JSON files.
-Since the files are the same directly parsed by the game, there are certain sequences that must be respected; [this article](https://stardewvalleywiki.com/Modding:Dialogue) contains information about format.
+The project is open for any tokiponists to help!
+Please contribute by translating and proofreading strings.
+All the translations are directly written in JSON files.
+The formatting is explained in [this article](https://stardewvalleywiki.com/Modding:Dialogue) from the Stardew Valley Wiki.

-* You're empowered to translate several strings of text in a single commit, but they should all be related, like coming from the same file, game scene or character.
+All feedback in the workflow and documentation is appreciated!

+### Language

-* Only _nimi pu_ and _nimi ku suli_ are accepted, thought there may be exceptions in certain cases.
-Rare _nasins_ usage are free to be discussed in the issues.
+* Only [core and common words](https://sona.pona.la/wiki/Usage_categories) are accepted, thought there may be exceptions in certain cases.
+Please consider keeping to a widely understood style of speech.
+Language policy may be discussed in the issues.

-* All characters, places and objects names must be the same in all texts.
-If unsure, most (if not all) names are in `assets/Strings/`; for example, for the list of characters names check `assets/Strings/NPCNames.json`.
-If a name still hasn't been translated, feel free to do it yourself!
+* The names for the characters, places and objects must be the consistent across all texts.
+If unsure, most (if not all) names are found in the `assets/Strings` directory; for example, for the list of characters names check `assets/Strings/NPCNames.json`.

-* Proofreading is also needed.
-Feel free to change any text already translated.

-* When editing images, use the same font style and colors of the source.
+* When editing images, use the same font style and colors as the source.

 ### For programmers

 The structure of the project is based on Content Patcher.
-There might be issues with format or missing files that I have missed, or might cause the mod to break.
+There might be issues with format or missing files that might cause the mod to break.
 If you detect flaws in the structure, please leave an issue or pull request.

 ## Installing